-The core of a PCB fabrication data set is the digital data files.
+The core of a PCB fabrication data set is its digital data files.
 These data files will be read into CAM to recreate a model of the PCB and then used for further digital processing.
-There must be a digital data file, in Gerber, for each pattern in the PCB: copper layers, drill and route files, solder masks, legends, peelable and whatever other patterned layers are present.
+There must be a digital data file, in Gerber, for each pattern in the PCB: copper layers, drill and route files, solder masks, legends, peelables and whatever other patterned layers are present.

-A PCB fabrication data set may contain technical drawings -a mechanical drawing is often absolutely needed.
-Technical drawings are not intended for digital processing but for a human to look at.
-A technical drawing is made according to time-hallowed rules.
-It includes a frame, title block, notes and legends, as in Fig. 11 below.
+That said, a PCB fabrication data set may contain technical drawings-indeed, a mechanical drawing is often absolutely essential.
+A technical drawing is intended not for digital processing, but for humans to look at, and it is made according to time-hallowed rules as shown in Figure 1, and includes a frame, title block, notes and legends.